Introduction

 Introduction.

-There are a number of different storage locations for the tool box in the vehicle, such as under the luggage compartment floor or in a side storage compartment of the luggage compartment.
+There may be several possible storage locations for the tool box in the vehicle, such as under the luggage compartment floor or in a side storage compartment of the luggage compartment.
+The exact location depends on the equipment version and market configuration.

-This supplied vehicle tool kit is intended for a possible winter tire change and doesn't have to be permanently stored in the vehicle → page, Stowing luggage and cargo.
+The supplied vehicle tool kit is intended for a possible winter tire change and does not always have to be permanently stored in the vehicle → page, Stowing luggage and cargo.

 Vehicle tool kit components